 ASUS rarely goes wrong when it comes to design.
 They stick to their industrial style with the STRIX lineup and the triple-fan setup.

 On the front of this graphics card, you will find three fans.
 One of the fans is reversed to blow air in the opposite direction.
-It looks good, and it was supposedly done for less turbulence which ultimately leads to better cooling.
-Surrounding the shroud are several metal accents/highlights and a black shroud.
+It looks good, and it was supposedly done for less turbulence which ultimately leads to improved cooling.
+Surrounding the shroud are several metallic accents/highlights and a dark shroud.
 Compared to previous designs, this one has many new elements added to it, but it still looks pretty clean.

-ASUS also satisfied everyone’s RGB needs with a long translucent line across the entire side of the GPU.
+ASUS also fulfilled everyone’s RGB desires with a lengthy translucent line across the entire side of the GPU.

 The backplate follows the same style that is found on the front.
 It’s both simple and bold at the same time.
 The backplate is made of metal and has proper contact with the PCB, thanks to its thermal pads.

 During gaming, the RX 6800 STRIX OC averages around 225 W. However, when you push it to its maximum, it can reach a power draw of 285 W. That’s 50 W more than the reference card.